matheus-pereira/elric/CONTRIBUTING.md

     ```
 1. You can run a development server to check if the changes you made are being displayed accurately by running `yarn start` in the website directory.

-The Jest website also offers documentation for older versions of Jest, which you can edit in `website/versioned_docs`.
+The elric website also offers documentation for older versions of elric, which you can edit in `website/versioned_docs`.
 After making changes to the current documentation in `docs`, please check if any older versions of the documentation have a copy of the file where the change is also relevant and apply the changes to the `versioned_docs` as well.

 ### Contributor License Agreement (CLA)